 The purchase price is the latest on-the-road price of the entry level models for each car, provided on the manufacturer’s website.
 Correct as of November 17th 2020

 How can I avoid paying the tariff?

 If you’re looking to beat the potential price rise on a new car, there are some cars in stock in the UK that you can buy before the 31st of December to avoid that charge.
-Also as mentioned above, there are some manufacturers that will honour the price of the car as long as you order it before the end of the year – even if the delivery of the car isn’t until 2021.
-We’ve pulled together a handy list of the different cars you can get before any price changes may occur that are already in the UK – of course be aware that these may sell out, and it will depend on the manufacturers decision of your desired car as to whether you will have to pay the additional cost for the car you would like, depending on when it is ordered and when it arrives in the UK.
+Also as mentioned above, there are some manufacturers that will honor the price of the car as long as you order it before the end of the year – even if the delivery of the car isn’t until 2021.
+We’ve pulled together a handy list of the different cars you can get before any price changes may occur that are already in the UK – of course be aware that these may sell out, and it will depend on the manufacturer's decision of your desired car as to whether you will have to pay the additional cost for the car you would like, depending on when it is ordered and when it arrives in the UK.